Live 10.3 Devotionals (for Sunday 9/10) – Wednesday

 Faith Verse

-Question of the Day: How should we use the things God has given us to honor Him?
+Question of the Day: How should we respond to spiritual leaders?

 Read about It